jkahn33/excel-conversion/README.md

 # Excel Conversion
-### Java program to convert menus from allmenus.com to .xlsx files
+### Java program to convert menus from allmenus.com to Excel spreadsheets.

 ## To run:
 1. Download the zip file into your preferred IDE.